-Happy Sunday!
-I’ll kick off my adventure posts with an incredibly fun, beautiful, and affordable trip.
-At the beginning of 2011, Cameron and I were sitting on the couch in my one bedroom apartment watching TV.
-We had taken our Grand Cayman and Cozumel cruise in October and I was itching to pick our next destination.
-I asked Cameron what places were on his bucket list.
-He said New Zealand (I knew we couldn’t afford that) and Costa Rica were two places he would like to go.
-I opened my laptop and looked up plane tickets.
-Round trip from Orlando to San Jose on Copa Air was $300.
+While watching TV one night, I asked Cameron what places were on his bucket list.
+He said New Zealand and Costa Rica were two places he would like to go.
+I opened my laptop and looked up plane tickets for both.
+Round trip from Orlando to San Jose on Copa Air was only $300.
 Without asking, I booked it!

 Tip: we went the first week of June, which is rainy season.
-Hotel and ticket prices are lower this time of year and it’s the same as Florida summer so we knew we’d be fine!
+Hotel and ticket prices are lower this time of year.
+It’s the same as what we’re used to in Florida during the summer, so we knew we’d be fine!

 We flew into San Jose, rented a car through Budget, and made the beautiful drive to La Fortuna.
 The city has a lot of traffic but once you’re out, driving is pretty easy.
 Just be mindful that a lot of bridges are only one lane and biggest car has the right of way.

 When we arrived, we checked into Hotel Los Lagos, which is at the base of an active volcano.
 The property is incredible!
 Our favorite feature were the hot tubs.
 There are several as you walk up the property and they are all fed by the natural hot springs from the volcano.
 The higher you go, the hotter they get!